 Material Inkjet Compiler#

-The MaterialInkjetCompiler turns OpenVCAD designs with VOLUME_FRACTIONS into a stack of RGBA PNG images—one image per build layer—where each pixel encodes the resolved material (via your material table’s RGBA) for material-jetting style workflows.
+The MaterialInkjetCompiler turns OpenVCAD designs with VOLUME_FRACTIONS into a stack of RGBA PNG images: one image per build layer, where each pixel encodes the resolved material for one addressable voxel in a material-jetting workflow.

 This page is both a tutorial (from a valid design to PNG slices) and a reference for compiler behavior and Python API.